-When young people turns 18, if there are outstanding case plan goals and support is required to meet those goals, continued casework and planning can be provided through a support service case.
+When young people turn 18, if there are outstanding case plan goals and support is required to meet those goals, continued case work and planning can be provided through a support service case.

-To ensure help is available to assist young people in their transition from care to independence up to the age of 25 years, Child Safety has commissioned a number of services to assist with the transition to adulthood by providing support for housing, education, employment, legal advice, health and emotional support.
+To ensure help is available to assist young people in their transition to adulthood up to the age of 25 years, Child Safety has commissioned a number of services to assist with the transition to adulthood by providing support for housing, education, employment, legal advice, health and emotional support.

-The Act includes permanency principles which we need to consider at all phases of the child protection continuum.
+The Child Protection Act 1999 includes permanency principles which we need to consider at all phases of the child protection continuum.
 They are:

-Positive, loving, trusting and nurturing relationships with significant others, which may include the young person’s parents, siblings, carers and guardians.
+Positive, loving, trusting and nurturing relationships with significant others, which may include the young person’s parents, siblings, carers, guardians and friends.

 For transition to adulthood, we need to support relationships with carers and family to ensure young people have a range of people as part of their safety and support network.

-Safe, stable living arrangements with connections to the young person’s community, meeting the young person’s needs.
+Safe, stable living arrangements with connections to the young person’s community, that meets the young person’s needs.